MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 If, after beginning to use your accounting system, you need to update or remove any of the credit cards, you may do so at any time.
-Existing transactions that were paid using the credit cards won’t be affected by the changes.
+Existing transactions that were paid using the credit cards won't be affected by the changes.

 **Credit cards and check cards**